Senior Living

 What is Senior Living?

-These Senior Living communities offer their residents’ a wide range of services and amenities which include 3 meals a day, housekeeping, activity programs, social events, outings and much more.
+These Senior Living communities offer their residents a wide range of services and amenities, including 3 meals a day, housekeeping, activity programs, social events, outings, and much more.

-For those needing care, Senior Living offers assistance with ADLs such as bathing, grooming, dressing, medication management, bed transferring, memory stimulation programs, and transportation, as examples.
+For those needing care, Senior Living offers assistance with ADLs such as bathing, grooming, dressing, medication management, bed transferring, memory stimulation programs, and transportation, for example.

 Benefits of Senior Living Facilities